 Prior to serving as principal of McHenry High School, Dr. Prickett served as principal at the middle school as well as elementary levels.
 He also has experience as an assistant principal, dean of students and classroom teacher.
 Entering his 26th year in public education, he holds a Bachelor of Arts Degree from Judson University, a Master's Degree from Aurora University, and a Doctoral Degree in Educational Leadership from National Louis University.
 He lives in McHenry with his wife and kids.
 In his spare time, he enjoys relaxing with family and friends, reading, writing, and following his beloved Chicago Cubs.

-Terry Fitzgibbons is in his seventh year as the Associate Principal at Upper Campus, and eleventh year as an Administrator in District 156.
-This is Mr. Fitzgibbons’ thirty-first year working with children, twenty-three years in the educational field as a teacher and administrator.
+Terry Fitzgibbons is in his ninth year as the Associate Principal at Upper Campus, and thirteenth year as an Administrator in District 156.
+This is Mr. Fitzgibbons’ thirty-third year working with children, twenty-six years in the educational field as a teacher and administrator.
 Prior to becoming an educator Mr. Fitzgibbons was a physical activities director for the Chicago Park District.
 Mr. Fitzgibbons earned his Bachelor’s Degree from North Central College where he played on the varsity baseball team .
 He was voted team captain by his peers and was nominated as a 1st Team All Conference player by the coaches of the College Conference of Illinois and Wisconsin.

 Mr. Greg Eiserman - Assistant Principal